kalekundert/exmemo/README.rst

    $ exmemo note build

-Now lets say that we're about to go into lab and setup a reaction.
+Now lets say that we're about to go into lab and actually do an experiment.
 We can start by printing out a paper copy of the protocol we want to follow.
 (I like doing this because I can take notes as I'm working on the paper, then transcribe any that are significant back into my notebook when I'm done.)::

    $ exmemo protocol print treadmill